egimenos/albums-reviews/README.md

 - Body: `first_fetching` (optional)

 Fetches album reviews from external sources.
 If `first_fetching` is set to `true`, it will fetch all available reviews; otherwise, it will only fetch the latest reviews.

+## Scheduled tasks

+We use the task scheduling features from Nest to run a crobjob each day to fetch last reviews: https://docs.nestjs.com/techniques/task-scheduling